 Where to Eat & Drink

 You can certainly get your fill of good food and drinks in Shallotte.
-For a delicious craft beer, check out Red Hare Brewing Company’s newest brewery, the 34° North Experiment Station, or, as the locals would say, “34N.”
-The brewery features batches of funky experimental beers, inspired by wild yeasts and bacteria off the coastal winds, as well as the full line-up of beers brewed at the main Red Hare Brewery in Marietta, GA.
-It’s more than just a brewery, though.
-34N hosts yoga classes (with a pint of beer thrown in!), comedy nights, and a rotating selection of local food trucks.
+For delicious brisket and other unique twists on Southern classics, check out Smoke'd on Main Street in downtown Shallotte.
+This riverfront eatery serves locally sourced smoked and steamed meats and seafood as well as delicious craft cocktails from its moonshine-themed bar.
 With two outdoor decks and a prime location on the Shallotte River and the Intracoastal Waterway, the Inlet View Bar & Grill promises a spectacular view with your meal or drink.
 For a decadent Italian meal, look no further than Angelo’s Pizzeria and Bistro.
-Start with a delicious mussel marinara then move on to a bowl of the crab soup or homemade lasagna and focaccia.
+Start with a delicious mussel marinara then move on to a bowl of crab soup or homemade lasagna and focaccia.
 Angelo’s also has a full wine list, so there will be plenty of options to complement your meal.
 For light northern cuisine and southern hospitality, head to Duffer’s Bar and Grill to get delicious made-to-order steaks, subs, and seafood.
 And no trip to Shallotte would be complete without a visit to The Purple Onion Café.
 This local staple features a full bakery, traditional breakfast, including huge blueberry pancakes, and a classic American lunch.
 One thing’s for sure: you won’t go hungry in Shallotte!
 Click here for additional dining options in Shallotte.

 Where to Stay